-I don’t know… Maybe Jamie Oliver naked chef.
+I don’t know… Maybe Jamie Oliver's The Naked Chef.
 I did have children’s cook books when I was really little, the Hamlyn ones.
 But I definitely remember buying the first Jamie Oliver book and loving the fish recipes.

 Have you inherited any cookbooks from your family?
 Can you tell us about what they mean to you?

 My mum gave me the Rose Elliot Bean book which I love to this day.
 She also gave me the Rose Elliot mother and baby book and then later the Gillian Mckeith book too.